sergey-nechaev/devdocs/test/integration/annotations/magento-config-fixture.md

 title: Configuration fixture annotation
 ---

-To set the Magento configuration values for individual tests and revert them after the test executes, use the `@magentoConfigFixture` annotation.
+To set the Magento configuration values for individual tests and revert them after the test execution, use the `@magentoConfigFixture` annotation.

 ## Format